 This occurred during September of 2013.

 During a previous career, I spent a number of years commuting into a major city and would at times take the train.
-I was always amazed at the complete and utter lack of situational awareness by 99% of the commuters.
+While observing others, I was always amazed at the complete and utter lack of situational awareness by seemingly 99% of the commuters.
 It was astonishing to me.

-People who pay too much attention to digital technology are also vulnerable to theft.
+People who pay too much attention to their phones are also vulnerable to theft.
 “Oftentimes when you interview people who get their phone stolen, when you ask them to describe where the person came from, what he was wearing, they have no idea,” said a police Chief discussing the issue.

 One study found that almost half of all pedestrians exhibited dangerous behavior crossing the street while on their phone.
 They didn’t look both ways, they forced a car to stop suddenly or swerve, or they bumped into something.

 Since 2004, the number of pedestrians hit and checked into emergency rooms has tripled nationwide because they were distracted by a cell phone.